 Outgoing President’s message

 This year has been a very special one for me, and my presidency of the ISCP will be a treasured memory.
 The ISCP Scientific Meeting in Lugano, Switzerland in June 2019 included an extensive programme and was a great success.
 These annual meetings provide an opportunity to meet colleagues and exchange information and views.
-We hope you can join us in Miami in May 2020 for the next ISCP Scientific Meeting.
-Please look at the topics which will be covered and join us to take part and, formally or informally, meet others working in your field.

 Several local meetings endorsed by the Society were held this year.
 These included meetings in Barcelona, Seoul, Buenos Aires, Tokyo and Bucharest.
 The ISCP website includes reports from some meetings including the recent AHA Scientific session in Philadelphia.
 The benefits of being a truly international society are apparent when we see this sharing of knowledge.